NQevxvEtg/tiktok-nav/README.md

 5. Install flask `pip install flask`
 6. Update `script_path = home_path + '/path/` in tiktok.py to match your path
 7. Run `python tiktok.py`

+## Functions
+Swipe Up: swipes up
+Swipe Down: swipes down
+Block: blocks an account by clicking on the profile picture Block Live: blocks an account by swiping to the left
+Comment: open comment for `n` seconds